br41nslug/directus-extension-webhook-authentication/README.md

 This bundle contains 2 operations aimed at helping provide explicit authentication to Directus Flows using the WebHook trigger.

+## Installation

+The package is published to npm:
+`npm install directus-extension-webhook-authentication`

+**Manual Installation**
+- Download or fork the repository
+- Install the requirements\
+  `npm install`
+- Build the extension\
+  `npm run build`
+- Move the entire project to your extension folder (only the `package.json` and `dist` folder are strictly necessary)\
+  `mv ./ extensions/directus-extension-webhook-authentication`
+- Restart your Directus instance

 ## 1. Check Authentication Operation

 This operation allows you to check for a certain level of authentication: